smart-move-media/adjust-video-speed/CONTRIBUTING.md

 6. Next, open Chrome/Brave/Chromium and enable developer mode via `Settings > Extensions > Manage Extensions` and toggle `Developer mode` in the top-right corner.
-7. Click `Load unpacked` and browse to the folder you cloned videospeed to.
+7. Click `Load unpacked` and browse to the folder you cloned adjust-video-speed to.
 8. Try out your changes, make sure they work as expected
 9. Commit and push your changes to github